-C uesti on Answer Marks Guidance 7 (a) The bitterness of the poem stems from the girl deserting the speaker in the poem.
+C uestic n Answer Marks Guidance 7 (a) The bitterness of the poem stems from the girl deserting the speaker in the poem.
 The speaker imagines how the girl must see him, as a kodiak bear, a crown prince deserted by his staff and left to live incompetently, or an incompetent male unable to fend for himself.
 He claims not to have missed her, apart from one occasion when he had difficulty taking sheets off the line, and can manage perfectly well on his own.
 The repeated address to her as "Girl" suggests she is not important enough to have a name and the sarcastic "Big deal!" shows how little he apparently cares.
 The reference to her and her new man as "nodding donkeys" shows his opinion of them.
 The exaggerated carelessness may conceal the fact that he does care.
-Candidates may take issue with the question and argue that the speaker has got over her loss.
-If they make a case for their view, they should be rewarded.
-11 Basic responses will show some awareness of what the poem is about.
-They will move through the bands as understanding becomes clearer and better supported.
-The best will show a reasonably developed understanding and try to comment on Armitage's language and its effect. (b) Understanding of, and some personal engagement with, the poem are looked for here.
-The decent upbringing supplied by the father in Mice and snakes has resulted in an easy relationship, although the second verse offers two instances when the relationship was a little shaken.
+Some candidates may feel that the poem is not bitter and take issue with the question.
+If they do so and make a supported case, they should be rewarded.
+16 Basic responses will make some relevant points about the poem with a little textual support.
+They will move up through the bands as understanding becomes clearer and more strongly supported.
+The best will offer a detailed and insightful analysis. (b) Understanding of, and some personal engagement with, the poem are looked for here.
+The decent upbringing supplied by the father has resulted in an easy relationship, although the second verse offers two instances when the relationship was a little shaken.
 There is obvious good humour in the poem, the language is emphatically not "poetic" and the tone is deliberately chatty and colloquial.
 The opening line is amusingly tangential to the subject matter of the poem.
 Mother records in detail the measuring of windows, floors, walls etc. The language is more metaphorical ("Anchor.
-Kite!") whilst the last stanza contains suggestions of the child going beyond the limits of a tapemeasure, leaving the anchor behind and becoming independent.
-11 Basic responses will make brief comment on one of the poems.
+Kite!") whilst the last stanza contains suggestions of the child going beyond the limits of a tape-measure, leaving the anchor behind and becoming independent.
+16 Basic responses will make some relevant comments on the chosen poem, with some textual reference.
 They will move through the bands as personal engagement and textual support become more developed.
-The best will offer comment on some aspect of the language.
+The best will explore, with skill and insight, exactly how Armitage's writing brings the relationship to life.